Key information

 After the course, you'll be ready to take the next step in your career as an early years professional.
 You could also go on to do a Bachelor's degree such as our BA (Hons) Education Studies or use your Foundation degree to do training that leads to Qualified Teacher Status such as Early Years Teacher Training.

-You can study this course full-time over two years at Isle of Wight College.
+You can study this course full-time over two years at one of our partner colleges: Isle of Wight College or City of Portsmouth College.

-While studying at our partner college, you can access our student support services and community including study support, the Students' Union and our library's online resources.
+While studying at our partner colleges, you can access our student support services and community including study support, the Students' Union and our library's online resources.

 Course highlights: